Updated March 30, 2021

 - If the event is larger than ten individuals and there is an especially compelling reason why it cannot be held virtually, the event sponsor must apply to the school or department Health and Safety Leader using the application for approval form.
 The Health and Safety Leader will review the application and refer it to the relevant Dean, Head of College or Vice President for approval in advance of the event.

-- All events must:
+- Events must:

 - be of limited duration and by invitation only;